Thank you for taking the time to become a trained leader.

 Local “live person” Training

-For those that prefer the personal approach of a classroom setting with experienced instructors, our district training teams have scheduled the following training experiences in your local area.
+For those that prefer the personal approach of a classroom setting with experienced instructors, our council training team has scheduled a number of “in person” training experiences in your local area.
 You are welcome to attend any of the training sessions.
-For detailed information on location, costs and full content, please click on the Link below:
+For detailed information on location, costs and full content, please follow the link to our Current Training Opportunities.